23CSE311-SeeFood/seeFood_Backend/README.md

-\## How It Works
+## How It Works

-1\.
-The client (web or mobile) sends a request to the backend API.
+1. The client (web or mobile) sends a request to the backend API.

-2\.
-The backend processes the request logic.
+2. The backend processes the request logic.

-3\.
-Data is fetched from or stored in the database.
+3. Data is fetched from or stored in the database.

-4\.
-A response is sent back to the client.
+4. A response is sent back to the client.

----

-\## Project Structure

-\- `src/` – Backend source code

-\- `config/` – Configuration files

-\- `routes/` – API route definitions

-\- `models/` – Database models

-\- `controllers/` – Business logic and request handling

-\- `middlewares/` – Authentication and validation middleware